 Debt Review also known as Debt Counselling is a formal legal debt relief measure that was introduced by the South African government under the National Credit Act (NCA) 34 of 2005.
 Debt Review was introduced to assist over-indebted consumers struggling to service their monthly debt commitments.
 As part of the Debt Review process, a Debt Counsellor develops an affordable repayment plan for a maximum period of 60 months which is put to the credit providers.
 The benefits of Debt Review include getting debt under control while protecting your assets from repossession as well as unlocking cash to meet your monthly living expenses.
 The Debt Review program came into effect in 2007.

-What happen when one misses payments when under debt review?
+What happens when one misses payments while under Debt Review?

-Can one apply for more credit when under debt review?
+Can one apply for more credit while under Debt Review?

-Contact us today and speak to one of our well-trained consultants.
-We will together review your financial position and reduce your month obligations to levels that you can afford.
-Debt review is your best chance to get your debt under control while protecting your assets from repossession.
+Contact us today and speak to one of our well-trained Debt Review Advisers.
+We will together review your financial position and reduce your monthly obligations to levels that you can afford.